French Assurance Vie (French Life Insurance investment policies)

 Please contact us if you’d like our recommendations on managed funds and fund managers.

-I strongly advise against “funds of funds” since these often accumulate costs without justification.
+I generally advise against “funds of funds” since these often accumulate costs without justification.

 GUARANTEED FRENCH EURO FUNDS (FONDS EN EUROS)